Culver City To Decide If Mobility Pilot Program Will Expand

 What residents are saying

-Dorothy Curry is a long-time Culver City, of more than 16 years.
-She’s 71 and lives over in Van Buren place and she mainly uses Line 1 bus to get around and do her errands.
+Dorothy Curry has been a resident of Culver City for more than 16 years.
+She’s 71 and lives over on Van Buren Place, mainly using the Line 1 bus to get around and do errands.
+She really likes the changes.

 She noticed that eventually, residents got used to the change.

-Jacob O'meara is an Uber eats driver from Long Beach who can fly through the bike lane on his e-bike to make food deliveries.
-But he thinks there needs to be more protection for cyclists making right turns.

-“When the cars are parked in the outside lane, doesn't give them the ability to see us, they'll turn the right without even seeing us,” said O’Meara.
+“When the cars are parked in the outside lane, [it] doesn't give them the ability to see us, they'll turn [to] the right without even seeing us,” he said.

 Chauncy Rolf is another Culver City resident who likes getting around town on his bike.
 He says Culver City needs more bike lanes.

-“They need to really extend bike lanes, because they kind of run out, especially when they're merged into the roads and things like that,” said Rolf.
-“You can easily hit someone,”
+“They need to really extend bike lanes, because they kind of run out, especially when they're merged into the roads and things like that,” he said.
+“You can easily hit someone.”

 sometimes you need to bike through your city with a hundred friends to tell your council not to rip out the bike and bus lanes pic.twitter.com/sgLfnwoDIS— Bubba 🐡 (@bubbathefish) April 11, 2023

-The support for this project has gained attention across L.A. that even a coalition letter of support has been signed by more than 30 organizations to urge the city council to expand the project in more neighborhoods across the city.
+The support for this project has gained such attention across L.A. that even a coalition letter of support has been signed by more than 30 organizations, urging the city council to expand the project in more neighborhoods across the city.

-One of their key points is that it’s really expensive to own a car, citing that on average, a car costs a family of $11,000 a year, when the minimum household income for riders along the Move Culver City corridor is at $35,000 a year.
+One of their key points is that it’s really expensive to own a car, citing that on average, a car costs a family $11,000 a year, when the minimum household income for riders along the MOVE Culver City corridor is at $35,000 a year.

-McMorrin says that if the council majority decides not to expand the project, then it’s pushing for a car-centric city and that’s not economically friendly to many.
+McMorrin says if the council majority decides not to expand the project, then it’s pushing for a car-centric city, and that’s not economically friendly to many.

-“We're saying that in order to get around safely in Culver City, you must be able to absorb this cost or you're going to spend hours in traffic”
+“We're saying that in order to get around safely in Culver City, you must be able to absorb this cost or you're going to spend hours in traffic,” she said.

-Fish says that the city showed leadership in being the first in all of L.A.
-County to make the roads a shared space between pedestrians, bicyclists, bus riders and drivers.
+Fish said the city showed leadership in being the first in all of L.A.
+County to make the roads a shared space among pedestrians, bicyclists, bus riders and drivers.

-“We stuck our neck out by.
-By doing that, right, by being the first,” said Fish.
+“We stuck our neck out ... by being the first,” he said.
 “It’s always a little scary to be the bold one, the first one, but we showed the value of it.”

-The Culver City Council will meet today to discuss the next steps of the MOVE Culver City Project.

 -